timothy-shields/linq-cpp/README.md

 You're given `std::vector<Department*> departments`, `int customerID`, and the following task.

-- Get the names and employee IDs of employees younger than 21 who work in departments servicing the customer with the given ID.
+- Get the employees younger than 21 who work in departments servicing the customer with the given ID.
 - The results should be grouped by age and gender, and within each group the employee data should be sorted by last name then first name.
 - An employee may work in multiple departments.